 UG Lab-1 is equipped with Optics and Electronics experiments.
 It covers the optics experiments based on Interference, diffraction and polarization of light and optical Instruments.
 The Electronics experiments include Semiconductor Diode and transistor characteristics & Hartley oscillator.
 By performing these experiments, students learn the basic concepts of optical phenomenon and electronic devices & their applications.

-UG Lab-2 is mainly equipped with Mechanics & Electricity and magnetism experiments such as Determination of Moment of Inertia of a Fly Wheel, Acceleration due gravity by Bar Pendulum, Frequency of A.C. by Electric Vibrator, Frequency of A.C. by Sonometer and Electromagnet, Voltage Doublers & Tripler circuits etc. By performing these experiments, students learn the use of these apparatus to determine the physical quantities such as acceleration due to gravity, frequency of alternating current etc. and the physical concepts behind them.
+UG Lab-2 is mainly equipped with Mechanics & Electricity and magnetism experiments such as Determination of Moment of Inertia of a Fly Wheel, Acceleration due gravity by Bar Pendulum, Frequency of A.C. by Electric Vibrator, Frequency of A.C. by Sono-meter and Electromagnet, Voltage Doubler & Tripler circuits etc. By performing these experiments, students learn the uses of these apparatus to determine the physical quantities such as acceleration due to gravity, frequency of alternating current etc. and the physical concepts behind them.

 PG Lab-1/ Research Lab-I

 PG Lab-1/ Research Lab-I. is equipped with advanced Experiments based on Electronics, Fiber Optics, Opto-Electronics devices, Laser etc. such as V-I Characteristics of JFET, MOSFET, SCR, UJT, Study of propagation of light in optical fiber, Characteristics of LED, Photo Diode, Determination of wavelength of Monochromatic Light (Laser light) etc. By performing these experiments, students learn about the advancement in the field & how the sources of error in an experimental set up can be minimized by improving the devices features by using advanced technologies.